Jwhiles/johncom/pages/_posts/promise-me.md

 console.log(myArray); // [1,2,3,4,5]
 ```

 I can push new elements to my array, and the original array changes.
+It is
+'mutable'.

 ## Promises again

 So, as I said before.
 Promises _are immutable_.
 But if you use them
-in the way that I have used them, you might never have noticed this.
+in the way that I have generally used them you might never have noticed this.

-Typically when we use promises we do things like this
+Typically when we use promises we do things like this.

 ```javascript
 makeRequest()